 Concordia Preparatory School

 Concordia Preparatory School strives to inspire its students to find broad, personal, unique and interdisciplinary solutions to whatever problem they choose to attack.
 “We want our students to get their hands dirty…” and we can’t think of a more fitting project than the art of the Madonnari.
-The team of students will participate i under the direction of art instructors, Marcie Barth and Martha Bainbridge.
+The team of students will participate under the direction of art instructors, Marcie Barth and Martha Bainbridge.
 The artists are as follows: